Note: This guide adapts lots of info and verbatim passages from this archived guide.

 - LumenAR – Does the same thing as the LIT Board.

 To connect inputs to a J-PAC or Minimaid, simply remove the JAMMA harness from the 573 and plug it into the pins on the board.
 Be careful that you do not insert it reversed.
 The JAMMA harness should have a white pin near one end of its connector that prevents it from being inserted improperly.

 Similarly, remove the P1, P2, CAB and NEON cables from the 573 and plug them into your lights controller.

-If you are not interested in controlling the lights on your cabinet, you do not need a LIT Board or LumenAR, but please note that these devices also take the extra step of setting your pads to “reset mode”.
+If you have a J-PAC and are not interested in controlling the lights on your cabinet, you do not need a LIT Board or LumenAR, but please note that these devices also take the extra step of setting your pads to “reset mode”.
 This is done as the computer can not properly interpret their input in their current state.
 To proceed without a lights controller, you must install a jumper to the PCBs inside the DDR pads.
 This jumper will set the pads to reset mode, and allow them to function properly with the computer.

 For reference, the Player 1 side will be called “Left”, and Player 2 will be “Right”.
 On the left pad, unscrew the blank metal panel that is in the top-right corner of the left pad.
 Opening this will reveal a second panel.
 Note that its screws are very easy to strip.
 Use a Phillips screwdriver to very carefully unscrew them, and then reach under the panel and lift up to remove it.
 The I/O board is now visible.